 Family reunions can rock the boat.
 This one does it on a cruise ship.
 When the Feldmans hit the high seas for their matriarch's 70th, a lot of drama and laughs come out in tight quarters.
 Think: "This is Where I Leave You" meets "The Family Stone."

 Ruth Ware—one of our favorite thriller writers—is bringing down the house.
 This one's about a smart house that turns scary very quickly when a new nanny comes to work there...and a child gets murdered.
 Maybe don't read it alone in a house but do read it for a fast paced ride.

 Small town girl goes missing.
 Sound familiar?
 Except in this one, another girl literally steps into her shoes.
 This one's like "Sliding Doors" meets "Freaky Friday" from a sharp, smart writing voice.

 Paging “Little Fires Everywhere” fans.
 This one’s set in a 1970s town north of Manhattan, and there’s plenty of drama on the block.
 You’ll follow NYPD rookies as they become neighbors, and see their lives unravel—marriage, children, tragedy, and all.

-Last year, you might've read articles about Anna Delvey, aka the "Soho grifter."
+In 2018, you started reading about Anna Delvey, aka the "Soho grifter."
 She conned people into thinking she was a German heiress with an unlimited bank account.
 In this book, one of her former friends gives us a behind-the-scenes look at the scam and how she got away with it...until she didn't.
 This one's nonfiction but feels too wild to be true.

 The novel that’s telling this year’s college admissions scandal 'hold my SAT score.'
 It’s about families in a fictional town in Colorado where everyone’s competing to get their kids into a new, exclusive magnet school.
 Think: “Big Little Lies” with a bit of introspection into the concept of privilege.